Rules for Clyde League matches

 Boards

 Boards should be dealt at the table.
-Three metal carrying cases of boards can be found in the TD room in the white shelving.
+Three metal carrying cases of boards are in the Tournament Director (TD)s room.
 The case should be taken to the playing area.
 Single sets of boards can be used for up to 4 matches running concurrently and boards shared across the tables.
 Where 3 or 4 matches are being played matches 1 and 2 should start with boards 1 – 12 and matches 3 and 4 start with boards 13 – 24 and then swapped around.
-For more than 4 matches being played concurrently a second set of boards can be selected and dealt .
-If matches are played in different rooms or floors then multiple single sets of boards can be used.
+For more than 4 matches being played concurrently a twin set of boards can be used.
+If matches are played in different rooms or floors, then multiple single sets of boards can be used.

-At the end of the session the boards should be returned to the metal carrying case and replaced in the white open shelves in the TD office.
-Please ensure that the are you have played in is left as you would wish to find it.
+At the end of the session the boards should be returned to the metal carrying cases and replaced in the TD office.
+Please ensure that the area you played in is left as you would wish to find it.
+Repeated discretions of this guidance could result in teams being fined.

 Results

 Matches will be scored on scorecards.
 Bridgemates will not be used.
 Both teams will come to an IMP score after the 24 boards.
 The result is calculated using IMPs converted to Victory Points, using a scale of 0 to 20. and incorporated into the league tables.
-The winning captain will complete the results form on the website which will email the league secretary the result.
+The winning captain will complete the results form on the website, (this informs the league secretary of the results), to include the score in imps and the players in both teams.
 Alternatively send the result by email with the date of the match, the teams involved and the IMP score of the match.
 Where the match is a draw both captains should submit the result

 Postponements/Cancellations